 watching: Here Comes the Fire Engine - Toby's new favourite.
 Stirring stuff I think you'll agree.

-ID when purchasing cutlery in Waitrose.
+asked for: ID when purchasing cutlery in Waitrose.
 I'm 30.

 writing: an 'amusing' (don't you just love that little - 'oh and make it amusing' at the end of a brief - like it's the easiest thing in the world to pull off) biography of myself for my agent's new literary wing of it's website, plus an article for Families First Magazine and an interview for Inspire Magazine about Clemmie and my book Just Because.